tmhglnd/mercury-docs/docs/reference/instrument-functions.md

 ### effect

 Add an effect to the sound of the instrument to manipulate the sounds timbre in different ways.
 The first argument is always the `effect-name`.
 The arguments that follow depend on the selected effect. `fx()` can be used as an alias to reduce some typing.
-See [Effects Options](effects-options) for more details and an up-to-date list of all the available effects for both *Mercury4Max* and the *MercuryPlayground*.
+See [Effects](./effects.md) for more details and an up-to-date list of all the available effects for both *Mercury4Max* and the *MercuryPlayground*.

 **arguments**
 - `Name` -> the effect name